Info Center

 California State Water Project

-Started in the early 1960s, the California State Water Project is a water storage and delivery system of reservoirs, aqueducts, power plants and pumping plants extending more than 700 miles.
-It was designed to provide many benefits:
+The California State Water Project, an engineering marvel, is a water storage and delivery system of reservoirs, aqueducts, power plants and pumping plants extending more than 700 miles—2/3 the length of California.
+Its purpose and benefits include:

-- Supplies water to more than 27 million people in California and irrigates about 750,000 acres of farmland, mainly in the San Joaquin Valley
+- Supplying water to more than 27 million people in California and irrigates about 750,000 acres of farmland throughout the state

-- Sustains the environmental health of the Sacramento-San Joaquin Delta
+- Sustaining the environmental health of the Sacramento-San Joaquin Delta

 State Water Supply Contracts

-The Department of Water Resources administers long-term water supply contracts to 29 local water agencies for water service from the State Water Project (SWP).
-These water supply contracts are central to the SWP’s construction and operation.
-In return for state financing, construction, operation and maintenance of Project facilities, the agencies contractually agree to repay all associated SWP capital and operating costs.
+The Department of Water Resources administers long-term water supply contracts to 29 local water agencies for water service from the State Water Project.
+These water supply contracts are central to the State Water Project’s construction and operation.
+In return for state financing, construction, operation and maintenance of Project facilities, the agencies contractually agree to repay all associated State Water Project capital and operating costs.

 Water Curriculum